Daanshil/pyannote-finetuned-model/README.md

   --model-path /absolute/path/to/logs/up_model_test/checkpoint.ckpt \
   --exp-label finetuned_evaluation \
   --set test \
+  --collar 0.0 \
+  --min_duration 0.0 \
   --use-cuda

 ```
 Note: Cross Evaluation

-To evalate a model of one protocol onto anotherm and its correcponfing test or dev set.
+To evaluate a model of one protocol onto another and its corresponding test or dev set.
 Simply change the protocol name, set and config.
 It will run the model on that protocol.

+> [!NOTE]
+> `scoring/score_model.py` instantiates the clustering step with `min_cluster_size=20` and `threshold=0.8` (retuned from the original `15` / `0.715` defaults for child speech).
+Adjust these directly in the script if you need different clustering behaviour.

 ---